 If you’re planting a fast-growing (read: aggressively spreading) bamboo privacy hedge, or one of the popular and massive timber bamboos, and you live in a neighborhood (as opposed to rural farmland), then a good rhizome barrier is absolutely essential.

-Here are a couple things you will need to keep in mind.
+Here are a couple of things you will need to keep in mind.
 First of all, never underestimate the tenacity of a healthy bamboo plant.
 Bamboo is a force of nature unlike any other.
-People like to talk about runners vs. clumpers, and it’s it’s an important distinction to be aware of.
+People like to talk about runners vs. clumpers, and it’s an important distinction to be aware of.

 Take a look at this article on choosing the Best Varieties of Clumping Bamboo.